BabakAkbari/GTASim/README.md

 where `127.0.0.1` is replaced with the IP GTASim is running at.
 Go back to the game press `t` and type `/drone` in the text field.
 This will spawn a drone next to the PED on the ground in First-Person View.
 In order to switch between cameras press `t` and type `/cam` in the text field.
 Go back to MAVProxy's command line and type `arm throttle` to arm the motors and then type `rc 3 1800` to lift the drone up.
-For more infomation visit [Using SITL](https://ardupilot.org/dev/docs/using-sitl-for-ardupilot-testing.html).
+For more infomation, visit [Using SITL](https://ardupilot.org/dev/docs/using-sitl-for-ardupilot-testing.html).